urbanopt/urbanopt.github.io/usage/run_project.md

     uo -o -p <PROJECT_DIRECTORY_NAME>
     ```

     This deletes anything in the named folder and creates a fresh project directory.
-Can be combined with `-o` if desired.
+Can be combined with `-e` to overwrite a directory with a new empty URBANopt project directory.

 1. Put your [FeatureFile](../overview/definitions.md) in the root of the folder you just created, or use the provided example.
 1. For all following commands you must be _inside the project directory_ you created in step 1.